Welcome to this guide on things to do in Salento.

 One of the main reasons I travel to Colombia is to drink coffee.
 After backpacking Colombia and getting deeper into the culture, I realized that Café Jesus Martin is one of my favorite coffee shops in the country.

 That is a big statement, so trust me on this if you like coffee (and chocolate cake) this is the place to be.
-My favorite is the Nariño which I carry back to the UK or Jamaica whenever on my travel in Colombia.
+My favorite is the Nariño which I carry back to the UK or Jamaica whenever on my travels in Colombia.

 Fancy jumping on a house and giving your legs a rest?
 Here is the perfect setting for this type of experience.